On this page, you can find the timeline of our campaign against electric pulse fishing, until the victory, together!

 Council Regulation (EC) No 850/98 of 30 March 1998 for the conservation of fishery resources through technical measures for the protection of juveniles of marine organisms, OJ L 125, 27.4.1998, p.
 1–36

-November 6 2017: small-scale fishers from Northern France threaten to block ports depending on the outcome of November 21’s PECH vote
+6 November 2017: small-scale fishers from Northern France threaten to block ports depending on the outcome of the Parliament’s PECH Committee on 21 November

-Sole netters from Northern France announce that they will block the port of Calais if Members of the PECH Committee of the European Parliament vote for the expansion of electric fishing in Europe.
+Sole gillnetters from Northern France announce that they will block the port of Calais if Members of the PECH Committee of the European Parliament vote for the expansion of electric fishing in Europe.

-The LIFE (Low Impact Fishers of Europe) platform wrote to MEPs, asking them not to soften the current framework on electric pulse fishing.
+The LIFE (Low Impact Fishers of Europe) platform writes to MEPs, asking them not to soften the current framework on electric pulse fishing.

-November 8 2017: French MEP Paul Christophe requests the French Government to clearly position itself against electric fishing
+8 November 2017: French MP Paul Christophe requests the French Government to clearly position itself against electric fishing

-The answer of the French Minister of Agriculture Stéphane Travert is weak: “we will not defend electric fishing”
+The answer of the French Minister of Agriculture Stéphane Travert is weak and ambiguous: “we will not defend electric fishing”

-At a Westminster Hall Debate, UK Minister for Fisheries and the Natural Environment (2010-2013) Rt.
+At a Westminster Hall Debate, MP and former UK Minister for Fisheries and the Natural Environment (2010-2013) Rt.
 Hon.
-Richard Benyon said: “My final point is to ask, please, in the remaining months for which we are in the EU, that we hold it to account to make sure that pulse fishing is banned. […] I applaud the BLOOM Association and other NGOs that are campaigning hard on it” (at 15h22 50s)
+Richard Benyon said: “My final point is to ask, please, in the remaining months for which we are in the EU, that we hold it to account to make sure that pulse fishing is banned. […]” (at 15’22).

-An op-ed is published in Le Monde, in which politicians and scientists ask for a full ban on the destructive fishing method.
+An op-ed is published in Le Monde, in which politicians and scientists ask for a full ban on a destructive fishing method.

 According to the signatories, “accepting the development of pulse fishing would also implicitly mean we admit failure: there are not enough fish left for fishers to fill their nets without needing increasingly efficient fishing gears“.